Showing posts with label London. Show all posts

 The Cleveland Museum of Art

 The cover of a pamphlet entitled - A short and true relation of the life and death of Sir Thomas Wentworth, Earl of Strafford.
-Beneath the title is a framed drawing at the bottom showing a man lying on the ground with his head shopped off.
+Beneath the title is a framed drawing at the bottom showing a man lying on the ground with his head chopped off.
 An executioner stands above him holding an axe while onlookers stand around watching.

 A Short and True Relation of the life and death…